SABS-R3/software-engineering-day1/_episodes/03-ide-notebook.md

 By default, only a few rows and columns are shown (with `...` to omit elements when displaying big arrays).
 To save space, Python displays numbers as `1.` instead of `1.0` when there’s nothing interesting after the decimal point.

 The data in this case has 60 rows (one for each patient) and 40 columns (one for each day).
-Each cell in the data represents an inflammation reading for that day.
+Each cell in the data represents an inflammation reading on a given day for a patient.
 So this shows the results of measuring the inflammation of 60 patients over a 40 day period.

 > ## Mystery Functions in Notebooks
 >